 What causes micropenis?

-Micropenis can occur alone, but usually occurs along with other disorders.
+Micropenis can happen alone, but usually happens along with other disorders.
 Hormone

 disorders that cause an abnormal level of the hormones involved in the development

 of the sexual organs may be seen in combination with micropenis.
 This can involve

 The most common finding with micropenis is an infant penis size that is less than

 1.9 centimeters when stretched gently.
 In some cases, low sperm count, resulting in